mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "People cannot be owned, Setre.
 I thought you were better than this."

-"I'm not your guardian anymore.
+"I'm not your hunter anymore.
 You have no idea what happened in the all the time you were gone.
 Things have changed now."

 "When I left, you had such conviction and even more strength than I had.
 I taught you everything I knew.
 Why didn't you bring Shinna to justice?"